plotly/dash/CONTRIBUTING.md

 ### Integration Tests

 We introduced the `dash.testing` feature in [Dash 1.0](https://community.plot.ly/t/announcing-dash-testing/24868).
-It makes writing an Dash integration test much easier.
-Please read the [tutorial](http://dash.plot.ly/testing) and contribute your feature code along with a decent integration test if applicable.
+It makes writing a Dash integration test much easier.
+Please read the [tutorial](http://dash.plot.ly/testing) and add relevant integration tests with any new features or bug fixes.

 ## Financial Contributions